 How to Write a Children’s Fiction Book

-Along with this, I’m a successful children’s ghostwriter with well over 300+ books ghosted for clients around the world.
-And, I’m a former lead editor with 4RV Publishing and a former fiction staff writer for two online reading comprehension sites.
+Along with this, I’m a working children’s ghostwriter and rewriter with over 400 clients worldwide.
+And I’m a former lead editor with 4RV Publishing and a former fiction staff writer for two online reading comprehension sites.

 Be sure to check out my Testimonials Page.
 Please keep in mind that I don’t list every testimonial I receive – I keep it at the most recent.